vegaprotocol/vega-market-sim/README.md

          - Run `python3 -m pip install -r requirements.txt`
   - Download the binaries by running `python -m vega_sim.tools.load_binaries` within your Python environment.
  -  Run `make test` which checks all the python environment + vega imports are set up correctly, doesn't run Vega yet.
  -  Run `make test_integration` which checks that everything is set up correctly.
-Takes about 5 minutes.
+This should take a bit more than 5 minutes and bit less than 30.
  -  You're good now.

 ### Build Vega from Source